Vegeta-Bles/Eaglercraft-1.16.4/README.md

 # EAGLERCRAFT 1.16.4

 Run Eaglercraft 1.16.4 On web!
 Current WIP

-I tried to make Eaglercraft 1.21.9 first but that was too hard so i made this :P :D
+This wasn't made by lax1dude. stop having assumptions Mojang/Microsoft
+  ## Directions
+  1. Download the source code (Code > Download)
+  2. Unpack the files
+  3. Open the HTML file!

 Created by Vegeta-Bles